Zeebo: History

 The Zeebo was launched in Mexico in November 2009.
-It shipped to national retailers across the country on November 4, 2009, with a suggested price of 2,499 Mexican pesos (approximately $205 US).
+It shipped to national retailers across the country on November 4, 2009, with a suggested price of 2,499 Mexican pesos (approximately US).
 The Mexican system configuration was similar to that introduced in September 2010 and includes Internet connectivity, a keyboard and ergonomic gamepad.
-The price was cut to 2249 pesos (approx. $184 US) in April 2010.
+The price was cut to 2249 pesos (US) in April 2010.

 The Zeebo was available in Brazil and Mexico.
 Reports indicated that the Zeebo was planned to become available in China by 2011.
 A release in Russia had also been planned.

 Zeebo Inc. announced an agreement with AT&T in March 2010.
 The company stated that, "The agreement gives us access to AT&T's international roaming network, allowing us to carry out rapid trials of the Zeebo platform in new geographic areas as we establish longer-term agreements with local carriers for deployment of the system.
 It will also give us a chance to explore opportunities in the US market in the future."
 However it appears that Tectoy has decided against the Zeebo and on its homepage now states that they are gearing towards a more educational market.

 On May 27, 2011, Zeebo announced its end of operations in Brazil and Mexico.
 According to the company, all games would undergo a price reduction and Zeebonet 3G would remain active until September 30, and all warranty services would be honored.
 On the same day, on ZeeboNet 3G, a message was added to the details of the game Turma da Mônica em Vamos Brincar ("Monica's Gang in Let's Play"), stating that the game would be unavailable for purchase by the end of the day.

 Zeebo's home page still stated that the company was "currently working on a next generation Android-based platform for launch in 2012" but the product had not been released.